verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

 title: "Customize Application Logging for WebLogic Workloads"
 description: "A guide for deploying custom Fluentd sidecars to VerrazzanoWebLogicWorkload components"
 weight: 4
-draft: true
+draft: false
 ---

 Verrazzano creates and manages a Fluentd sidecar injection for each WebLogic pod.
-However, these resources are static and additional containers are required to customize the Fluentd configuration file and the container image.
+This allows application logs to However, these resources are not currently configurable and additional containers are required to customize the Fluentd configuration file and the container image.
+For more on how Verrazzano handles logging, read the [Logging](http://localhost:1313/docs/monitoring/logs/) documentation.

 The following instructions show you how to attach and deploy custom Fluentd sidecars to [VerrazzanoWebLogicWorkloads]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) components.

+If you are new to [Open Application Model](https://oam.dev/) resources in Verrazzano, consult the [Applications](http://localhost:1313/docs/applications/) documentation before completing this configuration.

 ## Example Application